Mathemodica/ModelicaPowerSystemBook/README.md

 Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at an early page of the book.

-Members of organization can place their organization’s logo here by maintaining a scientific contribution of at least 5% of the whole e-book.

 The authors have the right to refuse or reject a non relevant request without stating the reasons.

 ### Release Notes